dpt/davespace.co.uk/src/doodles/nuts.md

 ## License & Credits

 The images are free for personal use.
 For any commercial use, customisations or commissions please contact me.

+ARM and the ARM Powered logo are property of ARM Ltd. As for the others... goodness only knows.

 Many of the shaders used are from the [Sanctus Library Addon](https://blendermarket.com/products/sanctus-library-addon---procedural-shaders-collection-for-blender).